 Our start began in our backyard, not the back bar.
 My buds and I love to host barbecues and we’d make cocktails for our close friends with our own freshly made juice.
+Our barbeques became famous and our backyard became a familiar place for many.
+So much so, we decided to revamp our whole yard and make it a great space to entertain.
+From a patio area with furniture for everyone to sit to a freshly laid turf, thanks to trugreen PA, where friends and family could mingle, our backyard became our own hangout spot.
+Not to mention, the new landscaping and furniture looked pretty good on their own too.
 It didn’t take long before everyone told us our juice was better than anything they ever tasted and that we should bottle it and sell it.
 As we got serious and studied the market, we realized there was a huge void in the bar/restaurant sector.
 If a bartender wanted fresh juice their only option was to squeeze it themselves, a timely endeavor.
 Otherwise, the alternatives were powdered mixes or juices made from concentrate.

 We eventually set up shop in a small industrial condominium and converted the space into a commercial kitchen.
 By 2010, production began, and we started to pound the pavement.
 We quickly signed ten restaurant and bar accounts in central Connecticut, and then got a huge break.
 Whole Foods surprised us by taking us into two eastern regions.
 All of a sudden, we were in 56 Whole Foods and we’ve been enjoying growth ever since.

 Batchers: All of your juices taste so wonderful and fresh.
 How do you achieve such an authentic, fresh taste while maintaining an acceptable shelf life?